Business areas & distribution rules

 Rights revenue from the exploitation of Danish TV and film productions outside Denmark is collected to the extent PRD acquires the right to manage the rights for the respective territories on behalf of the organisation’s members and Danish holders of producers’ rights.

-Rights revenue from other countries derives primarily from Retransmission and Blank media, and similar business areas.
+Rights revenue from other countries derives primarily from Retransmission and private copying and similar business areas.
 Rights revenue is distributed based on information provided by the foreign organisations, which typically includes the title of the work, date, channel and amount.

 Rights in respect of other countries do not have to be claimed directly, as they are managed on the existing basis for rights, works, business areas and territories.